-What is Petroleum Engineering?
+What Does it Mean to Study Petroleum Engineering?

 If you're interested in earth sciences - and you like the idea of getting paid to travel the world - consider becoming a petroleum engineer.
 Petroleum engineers seek out oil and gas reservoirs beneath the earth's surface.
 They develop the safest and most efficient methods of bringing those resources to the surface.
 And as demands increase for alternative energy, some forward-thinking petroleum engineers are turning their talents to working on clean energy products that produce fewer harmful carbon emissions.

 Many petroleum engineers travel the world or live in foreign countries -- wherever their explorations take them to find and recover valuable reserves.
 These travels can lead to the deserts, high seas, mountains, and frigid regions of the world in order to find untapped sources of energy for the world's population.